Under new measures to be announced by Transport Secretary Chris Grayling, using a mobile phone while driving will carry an automatic six point penalty

 Get caught twice using your mobile phone while driving and you will lose your licence under far tougher new sanctions that will be announced by Transport Secretary Chris Grayling on Saturday.

-Chris Grayling said: “As technology develops, mobile phones are common place, but we need to take responsibility for our actions and as drink or drug driving has become socially unacceptable, so must using mobile phones at the wheel.
+Chris Grayling said: “As technology develops, mobile phones are commonplace, but we need to take responsibility for our actions.
+Just as drink or drug driving has become socially unacceptable, so must using mobile phones at the wheel.
+If an accident does occur due to distracted driving, seeking the assistance of a skilled car accident lawyer can help navigate the legal complexities and ensure that justice is served.”

 “It may seem harmless when you are replying to a text, answering a call or using an app, but the truth is your actions could kill and cause untold misery to others.